 • Spanish

-• Recognized by Chambers USA 2024 for commercial litigation in Florida.
+• Recognized by Chambers USA for commercial litigation in Florida since 2013, most recently in 2024 and 2025.

-• Selected to Florida Trend’s Legal Elite NOTABLE Women Leaders in Law 2023.
+• Selected to Florida Trend’s Legal Elite NOTABLE Women Leaders in Law in 2023 and 2024.

 • Selected by Daily Business Review, a Florida legal publication, to its inaugural list of 2019 Florida Trailblazers; Digna was a lead partner in a firm team that was recognized for their innovative litigation strategy in a decades-long legal saga that has spanned Miami and Ecuador.